sloopstash/kickstart-elk/downloads/readme.txt

-- place your downloaded packages here.
+- Place your downloaded packages here.